 Coach Gary Tanner is a Cherokee from Jay, Oklahoma who came to Haskell Indian Nations University when it was a Junior College.
 Coach Tanner played, started and lettered in the Sports of Football and Wrestling while at Haskell during the 1976 & 1977 school years.
 After moving from Haskell, Coach Tanner played Football for Northeastern State University in Tahlequah, Oklahoma where they finished as the National Runner-Up Team in 1980.
 His two year stay at NSU was successful as they finished with a 20-4 record.
 After he graduated with a Bachelors Degree in Education, Coach Tanner gained experience in high School for four years before returning to Haskell Junior College as an Assistant Football Coach for the Fightin' Indians.

 In 1986 Coach Tanner became the Head Football Coach at Haskell and remained there until 2000 when he retired from coaching Football.
 During his years as Head Football Coach he helped with the transition to the university level of competition and the entrance into the NAIA.
 During his years as Head Football Coach, he earned his Master Degree in Education from the University of Kansas.
-Coach Tanner started the program and served as the Head Women Fast pitch Softball Coach for 11 years until his move to the position of Head Men's Golf Coach where he is at today.
-Coach Tanner has been at Haskell in the Athletic Department for 28 years.
+Coach Tanner started the program and served as the Head Women's Fast pitch Softball Coach for 11 years until his move to the position of Head Men's Golf Coach where he is today.
+Coach Tanner has been at Haskell in the Athletic Department for 30 years.

 Gary Tanner is an Instructor and the present Chair for the Health, Sport and Exercise Science Department.